ORDERING FOR THE

 Please join us between Monday, August 30th thru Thursday, September 2nd from 9:00am to 5:00pm each day.
 More more information or questions, please contact us at 361.825.5787 or email at info@IslanderAlumni.org.

 The Islander Alumni Association and the University unveiled the Official Texas A&M University-Corpus Christi Ring in 1999.
 The Official Islander Ring is a symbol of achievement, unity and University spirit.
-At a glance, these meticulously-styled keepsakes will distinguish A&M-Corus Christi alumni from all others and serve as a lasting symbol of accomplishment.
+At a glance, these meticulously-styled keepsakes will distinguish Texas A&M-Corpus Christi alumni from all others and serve as a lasting symbol of accomplishment.

 To guarantee the integrity of the tradition, the design will never change and will be passed from generation to generation as future students and alumni await the chance to wear their Islander Ring.
 Wearers of the Islander Ring will recognize their fellow alumni and share their pride in A&M-Corpus Christi.

-Any Texas A&M-Corpus Christi Undergraduate student with 75 hours or more hours (at least 25 at TAMU-CC) and Graduate students with 25 or more qualify for the official Islander Ring.
+Any Texas A&M-Corpus Christi Undergraduate student with 75 or more completed hours (at least 25 at TAMU-CC) and Graduate students with 25 or more completed hours qualify for the official Islander Ring.
 Completed hours are determined by the Registrar’s Office at the end of each semester and verified before ordering.